 - Sear for 1 — 2 minutes until the bottom is nicely caramelized and golden brown.
 Turn the chops and sear the other side.
 Again, 1–2 minutes will probably be enough.

-- lace a lid or cover over the skillet and allow chops to continue cooking anywhere from 8–15 minutes.
+- Reduce the heat to medium or medium/low and place a lid or cover over the skillet and allow chops to continue cooking anywhere from 8–15 minutes.
 You are going for an internal temperature of 145°.
 Resist the urge to cook them longer than that or your pork will be dry and tough.
 Use a meat thermometer and begin checking the temperature 7 or 8 minutes after the second sear is complete.
 Keep cooking and checking just until the thermometer inserted into the center of a chop reads 145°.

 - When you hit 145°, lift the pork chops out onto a platter to rest.
 They will continue to cook and the juices will redistribute throughout the meat.
 Rest them a minimum of 10 minutes, though 15 is probably ideal.
 Skipping this step can result in tough, dry meat.